When it gets extremely cold, such as in the heart of winter, the furnace alone may not meet your heating needs, even in a small home.

 Even the best propane convection heaters pose a level of risk to the home and its occupants.
 For one, propane is a flammable fuel.
 Secondly, there’s always the risk of carbon monoxide.

-Also, the heater can overheat or get tipped, creating significant burn and fire risk, respectively.
+Also, the heater can overheat or get tipped, creating significant burn and fire risks, respectively.
 You want to make sure that the heater has proper features to avert these risks.

 Safety Tips When Using a Propane Convection Heater